ppfeufer/aa-srp/README.md

 ### Step 1 - Install the package

-Make sure you are in the virtual environment (venv) of your Alliance Auth installation Then install the latest releast directly from PyPi.
+Make sure you are in the virtual environment (venv) of your Alliance Auth installation Then install the latest release directly from PyPi.

 ```shell
 pip install aa-srp